Signs of Teething

 - You're much more than a parent.
 So nurture your own interests, hobbies, and adult relationships.
 Depending on your baby for your fulfillment isn't healthy for either of you.

 - A digital thermometer (used rectally) is cheaper than electronic ear thermometers, more accurate than plastic strip thermometers, and safer than glass mercury-filled thermometers.
+Temporal artery thermometers are also a good option and considered very accurate (although they are a bit pricey)

 - It is good to start routines at an early age.
 It helps your baby feel more secure -- and help you, as well.
 Have consistent nap times, feeding times, bath times, and playtimes for a happy baby!